-- Make your way back up to Buenos Aires by late January/early February to catch a flight to Dar Es Salaam.
+- Make your way back up to Buenos Aires by mid-late January to catch a flight to Dar Es Salaam.

 - The optimal times for hiking Kilimanjaro is mid June – September and December – January.
 You’ll be doing it at the end of one of the high seasons and into shoulder season with this itinerary.
 Weather should be good.